Swiftify-Corp/IHProgressHUD/README.md

 ![Pod License](https://img.shields.io/cocoapods/l/IHProgressHUD.svg?style=flat)
 [![CocoaPods compatible](https://img.shields.io/badge/CocoaPods-compatible-green.svg?style=flat)](https://cocoapods.org)

-`IHProgressHUD` is a clean and easy-to-use HUD meant to display the progress of an ongoing task on iOS and tvOS.
+`IHProgressHUD` is a clean and easy-to-use HUD meant to display the progress of an ongoing task on iOS and tvOS. `IHProgressHUD` is based on [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD) and ported to Swift with the help of [Swiftify](https://medium.com/@mdibrahimhassan/27be1817b7f6), with additional improvements like added thread safety and not using complier flag for use in iOS App Extension.

 ![IHProgressHUD](http://f.cl.ly/items/2G1F1Z0M0k0h2U3V1p39/SVProgressHUD.gif)